nikorose87/RegressionMechDesign/README.md

 ## Activities

 This is an individual task, your job is the following:
-1. Perform the best ML algorithm that fits the Test set greater than 0.92.
+1. Perform the best ML algorithm that fits the Test set score greater than 0.92.
 Remind the advantages and disadvantages of each algorithm.
 For instance, one disadvantage of RF is that they cannot predict values greater or lower than the values implied in the dataset, however they provide good scores whatever the metric implemented.
 On the other hand, SVM is able to predict values higher than the bounds, however scaling the data is needed to provide coherent results.
 (40% of the grade)
 2. Perform Sensitivity analysis procedure: Do this analysis with the following techniques: [Permutation importance, feature importance](https://scikit-learn.org/dev/auto_examples/inspection/plot_permutation_importance.html) and one the [Salib packages](https://salib.readthedocs.io/en/latest/).
 Compare the results and give conclusions.
 (20% of the grade)
 3. Generate an estrategy for obtaining the best values.
 For instance, you can set a [meshgrid](https://stackoverflow.com/questions/36013063/what-is-the-purpose-of-meshgrid-in-python-numpy) with numpy and predict all possible configurations, later you can filter the best.
 After that, compare if you have obtained higher values for the goals and preserving the constrains.
 (10% of the grade)
 4. Provide 5 new samples, I will simulate your dimensions and see how far are from the predicted answers (10% of the grade).